deeptho/neumodvb/docs/bugs.md

   help understand or fix the bug, then add your information to the existing ticket

 * If you report any problem, it is essential to provide the minimal information requested by the ticket template, which appears when you open a new ticket on GitHub.
 It is also essential to clearly explain the problem and if possible how it can be reproduced, or under which conditions it occurs.

+* Note that "crashes" come in different types. neumoDVB will deliberately stop, after logging an error in /tmp/neumo.log if it detects an unexpected condition which it cannot recover from.
+However, it may also crash without detecting such a condition.
+In this case, the error message on the console is needed to understand the problem.

 * If the problem is reproducible, please download and compile the latest version of the software to see it still occurs.
-Also if possible, spend some time analyzing the problem in detail, e.g., experimenting with more verbose log settings in the ```neumo.xml``` config file, finding a simpler way to make the problem occur, or even using gdb to trakc down the problem.
-It is not as difficult as you think and you do not need to be a developer to record a stack dump in gdb
+Also if possible, spend some time analyzing the problem in detail, e.g., experimenting with more verbose log settings in the ```neumo.xml``` config file, finding a simpler way to make the problem occur, or even using gdb to track down the problem.
+It is not as difficult as you think and you do not need to be a developer to record a stack dump in gdb.

 ## Debugging neumoDVB ###